Your Beginner’s Guide to Literary Fiction

 So write the story you want to write.
 And in the meantime, what happens, happens.

-Examples of Literary Fiction
+Examples of literary fiction

 If all of this is still leaving you a little fuzzy, or if you’d like to see some real examples of the concepts we’ve talked about here, I’ll close this out with a list of literary fiction novels to get you started.
 Good luck out there, and happy reading!